kensanata/just-halberds/Halberts.md

 ## Warrior Career

-**Record**: Roll 2d6 ≤ Strength or Endurance (your choice).
+**Admission**: Roll 2d6 ≤ Strength or Endurance (your choice).
 You automatically learn Fighting-1.

-> Example: Brunhilde has power 10 and Berta rolls 2.
+> Example: Brunhilde has strength 10 and Berta rolls 2.
 Brunhilde is
 > accepted!

 You spend four years as a warrior and learn something every year.